Intro background

 Expanding Our Tree Canopy

-Currently, Sunnyvale's tree canopy covers 18.4% of the city with over 231,000 total trees.
+Currently, Sunnyvale's tree canopy covers 18.4% of the city, with over 231,000 trees in total.
 This amounts to about 1.5 trees for every resident.

 A near-term target of increasing the canopy coverage to 20% would require 15,000 trees on residential properties and 14,000 trees on commercial properties.
 That may seem ambitious, but we can meet that target if only 12% of residents plant one more tree.